 Hi.
-If you’ve clicked in here you’ll no doubt have done so either because you’re my friend, my girlfriend or you’re related to me, and for that I’m grateful.
-If you’re not, then let me extend an even further thank you and explain a little bit about what makes me tick.
+If you’ve clicked here you’ll no doubt have done so either because you’re my friend, my girlfriend or you’re related to me, and thanks for that.
+If not, then let me extend a further thanks and explain a little bit about what makes me tick.

 First, there’s the reading.
 And then the writing.
 Both of these things have interested me for as long as I can remember and like most people who enthusiastically read and write I have some favourites.
 These favourites are transient and subject to change, but right now they include: Richard Ford, Ta-Nehisi Coates, Sinéad Morrissey, Philip Levine, Leontia Flynn, Claudia Rankine, Seamus Heaney, Michael Donaghy, Joan Didion, James Baldwin, Ciaran Carson, Arthur Rimbaud and Carolyn Forché.

 I am fixated on the subject of post-Celtic Tiger Ireland and, in particular, on the experiences of Irish emigrants who have left the country following the Crash.
 I have started to dip my toe in the water of exploring this in my own writing—having recently joined the ex-pat community myself—and alongside writing poems about the history of my hometown on the Irish border, I am fascinated by writing that unpicks the peculiarities of other regional communities across the island.

 I like music and the occasional pint.
 Like the people who enjoy reading, the people who take their music seriously invariably have their favourites and for me these include: The Clash, The Doors, The Beatles, A Tribe Called Quest, Sonic Youth, Radiohead, 2Pac, My Bloody Valentine, LCD Soundsystem, Nirvana, Jefferson Airplane, Fleet Foxes, Bob Dylan, Arctic Monkeys and Arcade Fire.